Advertiser Disclosure

 • Training Requirements: A few weeks of on-the-job training, plus safety training mandated by OSHA; some states require licenses or certifications for certain substances, such as asbestos

-Hazmat removal is a vast domain.
-The most common hazardous materials are asbestos and lead, but virtually any environmental contaminant deemed hazardous to biology counts.
 Some hazmat removal jobs require no more than a high school diploma and a willingness to wear heavy protective gear, while others necessitate pre-hire training (notably, nuclear waste removal) or OSHA-mandated safety coursework (asbestos, lead, and other contaminants).

-If your job involves transporting hazardous materials, you’ll need additional training and likely a special state-issued license in addition to a commercial driver’s license.
-Because working with these materials improperly is hazardous to your health, this job favors detail-oriented workers capable of following safety protocols to the letter.
-The biggest downside is that the industry isn’t growing much right now and that could continue as more dangerous jobs are automated.
+If your job involves transporting hazardous materials, you’ll need additional training, a special state-issued license, and a commercial driver’s license.
+Because working with these materials improperly is hazardous to your health, this job favors detail-oriented workers who follow safety protocols to the letter.

-8. Plumber
+10. Plumber

 • Degree or Certificate Requirements: High school diploma or equivalent; certain specialties may require welding certificates and coursework on system design, tool use, and safety